 Note: Robustness: Control for non-random exposure to shock following Borusyak and Hull (2023).
 Dependent variable is NSDAP vote share.
-Col. 1: Estimates of equation (5) with both, share of households within 200m of Nazi march and flu-based indirect exposure to the march as exposure measures.
+Col. 1: Estimates of equation (5) with both, share of households within 200m of Nazi march and flu-based indirect exposure to the march as exposure measures using the main panel of 1932 and 1933 elections.
 Col. 2: Estimates of equation (6) with both, share of households within 200m of Nazi march and flu-based indirect exposure to the march as exposure measures.
 In all specifications we control for polling station and election fixed effects as well as for street and demographic characteristics interacted with election fixed effects.
 We additionally control for expected direct and indirect exposure.
 Following Borusyak and Hull (2023), we compute expected direct and indirect exposure as the average treatment of each polling station across 500 counterfactual marches.
 See main text for construction of counterfactual marches.
 Confidence intervals using randomization inference following the procedure by Borusyak and Hull (2023) in brackets.